alexm-dev/alexm-dev/README.md

 - Building **tools** and **cross-platform projects**

 ### ☕ Fun Fact
-- I live in my terminal—and occasionally visit the GUI.
+- I live in my terminal and occasionally visit the GUI.
 - Why click buttons when you can type them?
 - Often balancing code, coffee, and coursework.